Karnataka CM Yediyurappa tests positive for COVID-19

 However, his latest test results were positive.
 Yediyurappa is the fourth member of his cabinet to contract the viral disease.
 Earlier, Forest Minister Anand Singh, Tourism Minister C T Ravi, and Agriculture Minister BC Patil had tested positive for COVID-19.

+Congress Legislature Party leader and former Karnataka chief minister Siddaramaiah wished Yediyurappa a speedy recovery.
+"I wish Shri.
+BS Yediyurappa a speedy recovery & to return with good health to continue his work for the people," he said in a tweet.

-Karnataka Medical Education Minister Dr K Sudhakar and working president of the state Congress Eshwar Khandre wished the chief minister a speedy recovery.
+Karnataka Medical Education Minister Dr K Sudhakar and working president of the state Congress Eshwar Khandre also wished the chief minister an early recovery.
 Karnataka has recorded close to 1.35 lakh COVID-19 cases so far, of which 74,590 are active.
 The disease has claimed 2,496 lives in the southern state.